 Even the most thoughtful gift-giver can’t get it right all the time.
-In fact, Randy Allen – an associate dean for the Johnson Graduate School of Management at Cornell University – told The Wall Street Journal anywhere from 10 to 15 percent of holiday sales are returned or exchanged.
+In fact, Randy Allen, an associate dean for the Johnson Graduate School of Management at Cornell University – told The Wall Street Journal that from 10 to 15 percent of holiday sales are returned or exchanged.

 Money Talks News founder Stacy Johnson wades into the world of retail sales and reports on which stores are most likely to provide hassle-free returns.
 Watch the video below and then keep reading to learn more about the nation’s best retail return policies.